 Today, people all over the world are participating in the VR Garden.
 It's a public art activity to create community, and grow better together.
-VR Garden is about creating inclusive space, human & bio-diversity, raising empathy, earth stewardship, and cultivating wellness.
-VR Garden is one platform to raise empathy and work towards including up to one billion people!
+VR Garden is about creating inclusive space, honoring human & bio-diversity, raising empathy, supporting vulnerable voices, cultivating earth stewardship, and harvesting individual, local, and global wellness.
+VR Garden is a movement with purpose to raise empathy, connect people, and work towards including up to one billion people!
+We can grow better together with VR Garden!!

 Facebook Community Leadership Program